TusharPatwal/SQL_PROJECT_DATA_ANALYSIS/README.md

 🔍 SQL queries?
 Check them out here:[project_sql folder](/project_sql/)
 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Motivated by a desire to navigate the data analyst job market more efficiently, this project originated from the need to identify the most lucrative and sought-after skills.
+Its aim was to streamline the process for others, helping them discover optimal job opportunities.

 Data hails from [SQL Course](https://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.
 ### The questions I wanted to answer through my SQL queries were: